oracle-livelabs/weblogic/migrate/spring-framework-petclinic-to-15.1.1/clone/clone.md

 * Updating pet information
 * Deleting pets
 * Managing pet owners
-* Simulate an error to catch and handle exceptions
+* Simulating an error to catch and handle exceptions

 The application is built using the Spring Framework, which provides a robust and flexible foundation for building Java applications.
-It also utilizes various Spring projects, such as Spring MVC for web development and Spring Data for data access.
+It also uses various Spring projects, such as Spring MVC for web development and Spring Data for data access.

 ### Objectives